septa97/septa97.com/_posts/2019-05-18-null-safe-Java.md

 }
 ```

 Of course, **Optional** has other methods too aside from **isPresent()** and one of the most important method is **flatMap(functionMapper)** which chains operations on an **Optional** value.
-Personally, I think it's better to not use **null** in your code as much as possible.
+Personally, I also think it's better to not use **null** in your code as much as possible.
 I don't know if it is just me but whenever I see **null** in my Java code, it makes me want to gouge my eye out.

 And for those functional programmers out there, I think you've noticed that Java is slowly adapting functional programming concepts.
-I want to discuss more of these operations but I don't have much time so that would be for another blog post and it's going to be a bit *FUN*ctional. ;)
+I want to discuss more of these concepts but I don't have much time so that would be for another blog post and it's going to be a bit *FUN*ctional. ;)

 ## Conclusion